 You walk downstairs and find your friend spread across your sofa laughing so hard they’re crying, with a manic look in their eye.
 The comedy podcast they’re listening to was recommended to them by their toaster based on which jokes they laughed at in the past.

-Well, that's my vision of the future anyway.
-One thing I am confident of is that podcasting has a long way to grow yet and will become a larger part of our lives into the future.
+Well, that's my vision on the future of podcasting anyway.
+One thing I am confident of is that podcasts has a long way to grow yet and will become a larger part of our lives into the future.

 Some things aren't going to change: people will always enjoy learning, laughing, and listening to stories.
 Unless our ears all simultaneously fall off then podcast will continue to grow in popularity.